fehsuzuki/pokedex/README.md

+# Pokedéx

+Application that lists all pokémon and allows you to see specific details about each one.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.